DiniFarb/greg/README.md

 # `GREG`
-Greg is a very limited cli tool for using grep in windows.
-The only Thing it does is read from a file or stdin and print the lines that match the given text.
+Greg is a very limited cli tool for using "grep like" string searching in windows.
+The only thing it does is read from a file or stdin and print the lines that match the given text.

 ## TODO
 - [ ] Handle wrong inputs and wirte tests